Christmas in Iceland: What to See and Do

 As it does across the world, the Christmas season kicks off with Advent, the period of festive preparation that traditionally starts on the fourth Sunday before Christmas Day.
 That means throughout the month of December you’ll explore an Iceland glowing with gorgeous festive lights, and with Christmas markets and festivals to keep you entertained.

-We mentioned above that, unlike most traditions, Iceland doesn’t have just one Santa Claus.
-Instead, Iceland’s Christmas traditionally features 13 Yule Lads (or Jólasveinar, in Icelandic).
+Unlike most traditions, Iceland doesn’t have just one Santa Claus.
+Instead, Iceland’s Christmas traditionally features 13 Santas, so-called Yule Lads (or Jólasveinar, in Icelandic).
 These are mischievous trolls that come to town 13 days before Christmas (the night of 11 December), to cause trouble and leave gifts for children.

 During Advent, the arrival of the Yule Lads marks the start of the proper Christmas season.
 A different Yule Lad arrives on consecutive days, and then they leave one by one on the days following Christmas.
 On the 6 December, the last Yule Lad leaves, signalling the end of the Christmas season.